 If you seek planning permission for development and your application either is not decided within a set period or is refused or granted subject to conditions with which you disagree then you can exercise a statutory right of appeal.

 Differing time limits for bringing your appeal apply depending upon the type of appeal and also the form of development.
-Unless an enforcement notice has been served for the same or very similar development within the previous 2 years, the time limit is 6 months unless it relates to householder development where the time limit is 12 weeks.
+Save where an enforcement notice has been served for the same or very similar development within the previous 2 years, the time limit is 6 months unless it relates to householder development where the time limit is 12 weeks.
 There are exceptions to these rules however, so it is important to check.
 Please note that enforcement appeals are subject to a different time limit; please refer to our enforcement notice page for further information.

 Appeals are administered by the Planning Inspectorate and, except in certain circumstances appeals are determined by Inspectors appointed by the Secretary of State for this purpose.